 - Following this conference, one of four courses of action will be pursued:

-- if the instructor still believes there has been an offense, he/she will indicate to the student his/her assignment of the appropriate sanction.
+- if the instructor still believes there has been an offense, the instructor will indicate to the student assignment of the appropriate sanction.
 If the student concurs in this outcome, the instructor will complete an “Academic Integrity Violation Form” concerning the violation.
-Once a student has concurred and has accepted a grade related sanction, the student may not drop the course to avoid the assigned sanction.

-- if the student disagrees with the finding, the instructor will request a hearing by completing the “Academic Integrity Violation Form” and forward it to the Dean of Students Office within five (5) business days.
+- if the student disagrees with the finding, the instructor will complete the “Academic Integrity Violation Form” and forward it to the Office of Student Rights and Responsibilities within five (5) business days to initiate the hearing process.

-- All completed “Academic Integrity Violation Forms” are to be submitted to the Dean of Students Office for appropriate action and/or recording within ten (10) days of completion.
+- All completed “Academic Integrity Violation Forms” are to be submitted to the Office of Student Rights and Responsibilities for appropriate action and/or recording within ten (10) days of completion.

 - If an accused student fails to respond to faculty notification of the Faculty-Student Conference within five (5) business days, the accused student will forfeit the options described above.
 The accused student will receive a finding of “responsible” and the sanctions determined by the faculty member will go into effect.